Review this article to learn how to use existing or generate new TLS/SSL certificates for the ReqView Floating License Server.

 The required command-line argument

---certfile must be the path to a single file in PEM format containing the certificate (and optionally any number of CA certificates needed to establish the certificate’s authenticity).
+--certfile must be the path to a single file in PEM format containing the server certificate.
 The

 --keyfile argument, if present, must point to a file containing the private key.
 Otherwise the private key will be taken from